How the Labor Market Impacts Investors

 The second-quarter unemployment rate was at a relatively low 3.5%, according to the U.S. Bureau of Labor Statistics.
 This trend is paralleled by stronger-than-expected economic growth (measured by gross domestic product) and a solid 10% uptick in the S&P 500 over the past six months.

 The labor market and the investing landscape are inherently connected.
-For some, It can be difficult to make knowledgeable investment decisions if you don’t understand the ways in which jobs connect to the overall economy and productivity growth, which is why we’ve compiled this guide outlining how the labor market impacts investors.
+For some, it can be difficult to make knowledgeable investment decisions if you don’t understand how employment relates to the overall economy.

 Why the job market matters to investors

 The job market is one of the many critical factors investors closely monitor and analyze to make decisions.
-They do this because employment is significantly tied to the overall performance of the economy.
+This is because employment is significantly tied to the overall performance of the economy.
 And the economy, in turn, tends to be tied to investment markets.

-It helps to think about it in this way: When labor markets are strong, wage growth and strong employment tend to play a factor.
+It helps to think about it in this way: When labor markets are strong, the general result is wage growth and robust employment.
 This can help foster a situation where consumers have more money on hand and become more likely to spend it.
-They will turn to various businesses, which will experience an uptick in revenue levels as a result.
+They will turn to various businesses, which will experience an uptick in revenue as a result.

 In other words, labor markets can influence consumer spending and business profitability.
 When the job market is strong and unemployment is low, customers may be more likely to spend now and also more likely to feel optimistic about the future.
 This can prompt the economy to perform well.